tomerd/q-ruby-binding/readme.md

 * *cancel(uid):* cancel a scheduled jobs.

-* *worker(channel, &delegate):* register a worker [block] for a named queue (aka channel). the worker will start receiving jobs immediately.
+* *worker(queue, &delegate):* register a worker [block] for a named queue (aka channel). the worker will start receiving jobs immediately.

-* *observer(channel, &delegate):* register an observer [block] for a named queue (aka channel). the observer will start receiving jobs immediately. the difference between an observer and a worker is that the observer is passive in nature and as such is notified only after a worker has completed the job successfully.
+* *observer(queue, &delegate):* register an observer [block] for a named queue (aka channel). the observer will start receiving jobs immediately. the difference between an observer and a worker is that the observer is passive in nature and as such is notified only after a worker has completed the job successfully.

 * *drop:* careful, drops all queues! useful in development scenarios when you need to flush the entire queue system.